JoyliuBio/RadPredict/README.md

 # RadPredict

-A web application for radiation resistance prediction in microorganisms based on genome analysis.
+A web application for radiation resistance prediction in bacteria based on genome sequence.

 ## Features